-Based on the measured degradation in water of a suitable read-across chemical, the assessed chemical is persistent.
+Based on its measured degradation in water, the assessed chemical is persistent.

-An analogue chemical containing Ca2+ in place of Na+, underwent 48.6% degradation after 28 days in an OECD 301 D screening test.
-The analogue did not meet the pass level and is not readily biodegradable.
+The assessed chemical underwent 48.6% degradation after 28 days in an OECD 301 D screening test.
+The assessed chemical did not meet the pass level and is not readily biodegradable.
 Additionally, the degradation percentage reached a plateau after 14 days.
 Consequently, inherent biodegradability has not been demonstrated.
 The organic anions in the assessed chemical may have chelating properties.
 Chelation to metal ions is expected to impact the biodegradation of the chelator (Bucheli-Witschel and Egli 2001).